justincmfong/CANOpenRobotController/doc/Doxygen_Style_Guide_20200512_1040.md

 5. **Omit parentheses for the general form of methods and constructors** - only use when referring to the specific form (for example, when you wish to distinguish between two methods)
 6. **OK to use phrases instead of complete sentences, in the interest of brevity**
 7. **Use 3rd person (Descriptive) not 2nd person (prescriptive)** - Gets the label (preferred) over Get the label (avoid)
-8. **Method descriptions begin with a verb phrase** - A method implements an operation, or performs an action, so it should begin with a verb phrase (for example, This method sends a position command to the `\code<Drive>` described by DriveID)
+8. **Method descriptions begin with a verb phrase** - A method implements an operation, or performs an action, so it should begin with a verb phrase (for example, This method sends a position command to the `Drive` described by DriveID)
 9. **Class/interface/field descriptions can omit the subject and simply state the object** - The aformentioned API often describe things rather than actions or behaviours, as such: *Drive class containing*... (preferred) over *This is a Drive class containing* (avoid)
 10. **Use "this" instead of "the" when referring to an object created from the current class.** - Gets the toolkit for **this** component (preferred) over Gets the toolkit for **the** component (avoid)
 11. **Add description beyond the API name** - The best API names are "self-documenting".
 Thus, it is not beneficial to simply repeat the API name in description.
 The ideal comment should reward the reader with additional information which is not immediately obvious from the API name.